-The parent or guardian of a minor who willfully or maliciously causes personal injury or property damage, including damage from graffiti, is jointly and severally liable for up to \$1,000 in damage, or up to \$5,000 in a civil action for conduct that would be a bias crime if the parent or guardian did not make reasonable efforts to exercise control over the minor's behavior.
+The parent or guardian of a minor who willfully or maliciously causes personal injury or property damage, including damage from graffiti, is jointly and severally liable for up to \$1,000 in damage if the child would be liable for damages if he or she had been an adult when the damage occurred.
+A parent or guardian may be liable for up to \$5,000 in a civil action for conduct that would be a bias crime if the parent or guardian did not make reasonable efforts to exercise control over the minor's behavior.
 In some cases, the minor or the minor's parent or guardian will also be responsible for the attorney's fees and costs of the injured party.
 Minn.
 Stat. §§ 540.18; 611A.79, subd.
 4; 617.90